Intergenerational equity: Environmental usage

-Ethical perspectives on amelioration

-Two perspectives have been proposed on what should be done to ameliorate environmental intergenerational equity: the "weak sustainability" perspective and the "strong sustainability" perspective.
-From the "weak" perspective, intergenerational equity would be achieved if losses to the environment that future generations face were offset by gains in economic progress (as measured by contemporary mechanisms/metrics).
-From the "strong" perspective, no amount of economic progress (or as measured by contemporary metrics) can justify leaving future generations with a degraded environment.
-According to Professor Sharon Beder, the "weak" perspective is undermined by a lack of knowledge of the future, as we do not know which intrinsically valuable resources will not be able to be replaced by technology.
-We also do not know to what extent environmental damage is irreversible.
-Further, more harm cannot be avoided to many species of plants and animals.

-Other scholars contest Beder's point of view.
-Professor Wilfred Beckerman insists that "strong sustainability" is "morally repugnant", particularly when it overrides other moral concerns about those alive today.
-Beckerman insists that the optimal choice for society is to prioritize the welfare of current generations – albeit, depending e.g. on lifespans, these are also affected by unsustainability – above future generations.
-He suggests placing a discount rate on outcomes for future generations when accounting for generational equity.
-Beckerman is extensively criticized by Brian Barry and Nicholas Vrousalis.

-Still others have criticized the economistic foundations of environmental debates about intergenerational equity and longtermism.
-For example, anthropologist Vincent Ialenti has called for a "more textured, multifaceted, multidimensional longtermism that defies insular information silos and disciplinary echo chambers."

-Climate-related lawsuit
+Climate change

-In September 2015, a group of youth environmental activists filed a lawsuit against the U.S. federal government for insufficiently protecting against climate change: Juliana v.
+In 2015, a group of youth environmental activists filed a lawsuit against the U.S. federal government for insufficiently protecting against climate change in Juliana v.
 United States.
-Their statement emphasized the disproportionate cost of climate-related damage younger generations would bear: “Youth Plaintiffs represent the youngest living generation, beneficiaries of the public trust.
+Their statement emphasized the disproportionate cost of climate-related damage younger generations would bear: "Youth Plaintiffs represent the youngest living generation, beneficiaries of the public trust.
 Youth Plaintiffs have a substantial, direct, and immediate interest in protecting the atmosphere, other vital natural resources, their quality of life, their property interests, and their liberties.
-They also have an interest in ensuring that the climate system remains stable enough to secure their constitutional rights to life, liberty, and property, rights that depend on a livable Future.”
-In November 2016, the case was allowed to go to trial after US District Court Judge Ann Aiken denied the federal government’s motion to dismiss the case.
-In her opinion and order, she said, "Exercising my ‘reasoned judgment,’ I have no doubt that the right to a climate system capable of sustaining human life is fundamental to a free and ordered society."
-As of April 2017, the trial was put on hold with a stay.
-The Ninth Circuit heard oral arguments on the stay in November of 2017 and a ruling is expected in February of 2018.
+They also have an interest in ensuring that the climate system remains stable enough to secure their constitutional rights to life, liberty, and property, rights that depend on a livable Future."
+In November 2016, the case was allowed to go to trial after US District Court Judge Ann Aiken denied the federal government's motion to dismiss the case.
+In her opinion and order, she said, "Exercising my 'reasoned judgment,' I have no doubt that the right to a climate system capable of sustaining human life is fundamental to a free and ordered society."